AmiAhm/Room-Reserver-NTNU/readme.md

-# Automatic room reserver
+# Automatic Room Reserver
-Reserves room by user-selected criterias following a prioritized list.
+Reserves rooms at NTNU by user-selected criterias following a prioritized list.
 You will never need to wake up early to reserve a room again!

 ## Requirements
 Runs python3 using the following libraries: